yemaney/yemaney.github.io/AWS/CCP/Notes.md

 - On Premise: Everything built on company's data centers
 - Hybrid: Both on Cloud and On Premise being used
 - Cross Cloud: Using more than one CSP

+# The Benefits Of The Cloud

+## Seven Advantages to Cloud
+1. `Cost-Effective`: Pay as you go with thousands of customers sharing the cost of the resources
+2. `Global`: Launch workloads anywhere in the world
+3. `Secure`: Cloud provider takes care of physical security
+4. `Reliable`: Data backup, disaster recovery, data replication, fault tolerance
+5. `Scalable`: Increase or decrease resources based on demand
+6. `Elastic`: Automate scaling during spikes and drop in demand
+7. `Current`: Underlying hardware and software are managed without interruption to you